BECOMING A GHOST WRITER…

 8) Get inbound links.
 You do this, and it will increase your rankings on Google, both your PageRank and how high you appear in search results.
 One easy way to do this is to post guest blogs on other people’s writing blogs.
 You find them on the Internet and write them, asking to post a guest blog about ghost writing.
 They usually will respond in the affirmative on this.
 Then you write a short piece about ghost writing or any other subject and send it to them, along with a link back to your site, using different anchor text each time and also using deep linking.
 There are in fact many different methods for getting links back to your website, and you should research them, as this is a very valuable resource.

-AUTHOR’S RESOURCE BOX: Hi, I’m Karen Cole, and I’ve been running a ghost writing services agency since early in 2003.
-I started out editing for my clients, and quickly branched into affordable ghost writing and editing services, as well as affordable book, screenplay and music marketing and promotions services.
-Contact me today for a great job ghost writing or editing your important work – we will help you through the entire process from inception to being published in the case of books.
+Hi, I’m Karen Cole, and I’ve been running a ghost writing services agency since 2003.
+I started out editing for my clients, and quickly branched into affordable ghostwriting services, as well as affordable book, screenplay and music marketing and promotions services.
+Contact me today for a great job ghost writing or editing your important work – we will help you throughout the entire process.